 Were you and your gay partner married in Canada or in one of the states where same-sex marriage is legal — and now you are dissolving your domestic partnership in New York?
 Ask how our lawyers can help clarify your next steps.

 What Can a Family Law Attorney Do For You?

-Contact a well-respected New York family law attorney at the law offices of McCormack & Phillips in Nyack (Rockland County).
+Contact a well-respected New York family law attorney at the law offices of Ronald A. Phillips in Nyack (Rockland County).
 Tap into our wealth of experience and knowledge that may assist you in achieving your goals of greater security in cohabitation — or greater relief from unwanted obligations if you and your domestic partner are contemplating separation.